11 FAQ’s about Laminated Shower & Tub Wall Panels You Need to Know (especially if other bathroom panels haven’t excited you)

 FAQ #9 – What is the warranty?

-Laminated wall panels have a 15-year warranty which guarantees they are waterproof, stain resistance and maintain their color consistency.
+Laminated wall panels have a lifetime warranty residential which guarantees they are waterproof, stain resistance and maintain their color consistency.

 FAQ #10 – How heavy are the laminated wall panels?
 Do they flex a lot when they’re being installed?
 Can they be installed with one person?